 Dendrobium nobile light, location & temperature

 Because Dendrobium nobile orchids naturally grow in deciduous forests, the amount of light they are used to receiving varies between the seasons.
-They love plenty of light but direct Summer sun a little too much to handle for them in most cases.
+They love plenty of light but direct Summer sun is a little too much to handle for them in most cases.
 Try shielding your Dendrobium nobile with a thin curtain during this period.

 Winter sun is less harsh and the plant should be able to handle as much as you can give it.